2025 Jakarta school bombing: Investigation

-Reaction
+The perpetrator's official motive was revealed by police on 7 February 2026.
+The perpetrator is Muhammad Nazriel Fadhel Hidayat, a Year-12 student of the school, aged 17.
+Hidayat suffered from bullying by his peers prior to the bombing, with his bullies being aware of his family situation and other "private life aspects."
+Hidayat's friendships with several female peers rather than male peers also resulted in him being called a sissy along with other insults towards him and his family.

+Aftermath

+Initial reactions

+The alleged perpetrator is a Year-12 student of the said school, aged 17 years old, referred to only as "F" (no full name has been released by the authorities) in Indonesian reports.
+The Atlantic later named him as Muhammad Nazriel Fadhel Hidayat.
+He is known in school to have a quiet personality and is regarded as a loner.
+He is also known to have an interest in far-right ideologies, terrorism, images of weapons and videos depicting gore.

 This incident sparked concern from various parties, including the Ministry of Primary and Secondary Education and the local government of Jakarta.
 A psychological recovery team was deployed to provide support to traumatized students, teachers, and school staff.
 Authorities urged the public not to spread speculation and to await the results of the official police investigation.
 Minister of State Secretary Prasetyo Hadi said that President Prabowo Subianto expressed deep concern over the incident and stressed the importance of taking swift action to ensure the safety of the victims.
-Authorities urged the public not to spread speculation and to await the results of the official police investigation.
-Prabowo Subianto, through State Secretary Prasetyo Hadi, stated that the government was considering restrictions on weapon-themed video games, which were considered a contributing factor to the explosion.
-Prasetyo referred to the game PUBG: Battleground as dangerous for children.
-The minister of Communication and Digital Affairs Meutya Hafid said that the results of the Komdigi team's study found elements of violence and even crime in the PUBG game.
+Prabowo Subianto, through State Secretary Prasetyo Hadi, stated that the government was considering restrictions on video games featuring weapons, which were considered a contributing factor to the bombing.
+Prasetyo referred to the game PUBG: Battlegrounds as being dangerous for children.
+The minister of Communication and Digital Affairs Meutya Hafid said that the results of the Komdigi team's study found elements of violence and crime in the game.